 Asking for money

 Every ED needs to be an excellent fundraiser.
-Even with development staff, the ED has a critical role to play in fundraising, as they need to build a network of supporters, and be the one to make the asks to major donors.
-Plus the ED has a key role in helping the board fundraise as well, and needs to set a good example to start.
+Even if the organization has development staff, the ED has a critical role to play in fundraising, as they need to build a network of supporters and be the one to make the asks to major donors.
+The ED has a key role in helping the board fundraise as well and needs to set a good example.
 This will always be a key focus of hiring committees, so be ready to talk about your experience fundraising.
 If you haven’t done it, talk about all the parts of fundraising that you have done.
 It’s an easy area to get experience in, just find a small nonprofit you care about and offer to help them raise money.
 They’ll love the help.

 Be forthright and persistent

 As an ED, you have to be prepared for challenges, and for the fact that not everyone will agree that your cause is important.
 (If they did, it would be solved already.)
 You need to be courageous and step forward when others are stepping back.
 You need to be comfortable embracing conflict when someone doesn’t agree with you.
 It’s not easy, but the strength of your mission will help you do it.
 If this is an area you need to work on, find small ways you can step up and be a little more courageous every day.
 It adds up.

 Emotional intelligence is a buzz word these days, but it simply means that you understand your own emotions and are able to manage them.
 It also means that you pay attention to others’ emotions and have empathy for them.
 It’s a skill we all are constantly improving, but it is especially critical for an ED to be sensitive to others to gain their trust.

 Governance and management

 An executive director’s job is all about working with people, both the board and the staff.
 An ED must understand how boards can function most effectively and how the ED can make that happen.
 They also need to be able to manage people well and especially be good at delegating tasks.
 Too many EDs burn out because they don’t let go of tasks.
 You can’t do it all – other people might even do it better than you and you can focus on other work.